Sunday, May 7, 2023

 More Maunderings: Types of Scene Elements

 Continuing on with the subject of actions scenes, I thought a post looking at the types of scene elements might be worthwhile.
 The core rulebook goes over them on starting on p.186, but there are other things worth mentioning for new gamemasters.
 There are five different types of scene elements, each of which offers different things to the GM.
-You normally have H elements to use in your scene design budget and the mix you select will determine the feel of the scene for your players.
+You normally have H elements (H = the number of PC heroes, possibly adjusted for allied NPCs and similar aid) to use in your scene design budget and the mix you select will determine the feel of the scene for your players.

 Villains